practical-mlops/movie-recommender-project/README.md

 Build the pipelines by running 01_data_preparation_pipeline.py and 02_training_and_validation.py files.
 This should compile two yaml files in the compiled pipelines folder.

+## Running the pipelines

+Upload the pipeline yaml in compiled_pipelines to kubeflow using the UI.

+Run the data preparation pipeline first to download and save the dataset to the local minio instance.
+After that, run the training and validation pipeline to train a model and save it to MLFlow.
+> Remember to tweak the number of epochs and keep it low when doing initial tests so that you can iterate quickly.

+There should be metrics logged while training is ongoing in MLFlow.
+At the end of training, the model will also be registered in MFLow.

+## Testing the model

+Configure the tracking_uri in the notebook in notebooks/model_inference_bentoml.ipynb to point to the MLFLow instance with the registered model.
+In the current configuration, the model will be registered with the name `recommender_production` and a version alias `prod`

+Run the notebook to retrieve the prod model and run an inference locally.